input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2022-08-05.md

 A new dedicated pre-production environment has been spun up for the final stages of Vasil functionality testing.
 This environment offers improved chain density and a better developer experience.

 It is recommended that all developers, SPOs, and exchanges use this environment rather than the main Cardano testnet.
-For more details, see [Vasil testnet introduction](https://testnets.cardano.org/en/testnets/cardano/about/testnet-introduction/).\*\*broken link:)
+For more details, see [Vasil testnet introduction](https://docs.cardano.org/cardano-testnet/about/testnet-introduction).

 The **ledger** team continued working on UTXO HD storage.
 They identified parts of the code that need additional testing and worked on the prototype performance improvements.
 They also investigated Genesis model assumptions and reviewed ChainSync rate-limiting optimizations for P2P, Eclipse, and Genesis.